Marceillo/kayak-blog-pp4/README.md

 <br>

-* If you did not add an email address as it is optional you can use the About contact form.
+* If you did not add an email address as it is optional you can use the About contact form to get in contact.
 * Once you enter your e-mail address you will see this screen as a user.

 <br>